AI-EnabledSoftwareEngineering-AISE/starter-hugo-research-group/content/authors/murtuza-shahzad/_index.md

       year: 2024
     - course: Masters in Computer Science
       institution: Northern Illinois University
-      year: 2021
+      year: 2022
     - course: Bachelors in Computer Science
       institution: Osmania University
-      year: 2018
+      year: 2015
 email: ""
 user_groups:
   - PhD Students
 ---
 I love to analyze the data and draw useful insights.
 I specialize in ML and DL technologies.
 I have an affinity for Image and Text Processing using Deep Neural Networks.
-At SE4AI Lab, I have worked on projects related to data augmentation to improve Pedestrian detection systems.
-I currently work building models to predict Software vulnerabilities.
+At AISE Lab, I have worked on projects related to data augmentation to improve Pedestrian detection systems.
+I currently work on building models to predict Software vulnerabilities.